 There’s no doubt a fire show makes for a memorable event.
 But how do you go about hiring a fire dancer and what things do you have to keep in mind?
-What follows is a list of common concerns that must be addressed when deciding whether or not a fire dancer is right for your next occasion.
-This information specifically pertains to me, but provides a good guideline for hiring similar entertainers as well.
+What follows is a list of common concerns that must be addressed when deciding whether or not this entertainment is right for your next occasion.
+The following information specifically pertains to me, but provides a good guideline for hiring similar entertainers as well.

-The element of danger is what makes a fire performance so alluring, but also why you have to take care with who you hire.
+The element of danger is what makes a fire performance so alluring.
 With over a decade of experience I have had the opportunity to perform with fire in a variety of settings.
 I am insured through Specialty Insurance Agency and am happy to send you a certificate of insurance or add you as an additional insured for your event.
 I have also received a fire safety certification through the Flow Arts Institute.

 Depending on the size of the show, one or two fire safeties will accompany me.
-They have the same fire safety certification through the Flow Arts Institute that I do and have also attended several hours of in person practice with me.
+They have the same fire safety certification through the Flow Arts Institute that I do and have also attended several hours of in-person rehearsal with me.
 Many of them are fire performers as well.
 The safety of your audience and venue is their number one priority.

 Hiring a fire performer may mean you are required to apply for proper permitting.
 I am happy to help advise you through this process and can even fill out the application for an extra administrative fee.
 Please feel free to visit my contact page and reach out to me for any information on this.

-Whether or not you need a permit varies depending on your location and the type of the event.
+Whether or not you need a permit varies depending on your location and the type of the event you are holding.
 I’m based out of Tacoma, WA and often send people to the City of Tacoma’s page for special event permits.

 Space is a huge consideration to take into account when you are planning to hire a fire performer.
 Without the proper space, a fire show cannot go on.